 - App vetting tool(s) — specialized software is required to test, validate, and verify mobile apps against the security baseline.
 This list of App Vetting tools includes those used by agencies and industry.
 However, this niche, relatively new marketplace rapidly changes suppliers and solutions.

 - Maintainability and reciprocity — Guard against potential risks introduced by updates to apps and mobile device operating systems.
 Also, consider collaborating with other federal agencies such as the Mobile App Security Vetting Working Group (MASVWG), a cross-agency group working on recommendations for sharing best practices and information on pre-vetted applications.

 Find a full list of mobile application security vendors on eLibrary.

 Use the Mobile Application Playbook [PDF - 3 MB] to guide you through the security application's design and lifecycle, and learn more about current and emerging threats and recommendations on security upgrades in this Department of Homeland Security mobile device security report.

-Internet of Things and Other/Mobile Services cover vendors who offer other services not commonly used across agency enterprises due to unique usage, features, niche application, or legacy technology requirements:
+Internet of Things and Other/Mobile Services include services not commonly used across agency enterprises due to unique usage, features, niche application, or legacy technology requirements.

-- Internet of Things (IoT) — Design, develop, operate, and maintain a networked infrastructure of computing resources, digital sensors, actuators, and human interfaces that are combined into systems to achieve specific goals
+- Internet of Things (IoT)— solutions that allow you to design, develop, operate, and maintain a networked infrastructure of computing resources, digital sensors, actuators, and human interfaces.